Shaping the future with sustainable styrenics

 Using renewable resources

 One of the primary aims of our sustainability strategy is to reduce our use of fossil fuel feedstock as well as our greenhouse gas emissions.
-Together with other INEOS companies and Scandinavian bio-refineries, we have developed an approach that uses feedstock made from local household kitchen waste and wood waste in our petrochemical installations.
+We are now offering the integration of renewable feedstock as a raw material replacement for fossil fuel.
 This means we significantly reduce our greenhouse gas (GHG) emissions and our use of fossil feedstock.
 Using a so-called “bio-attribution” approach, this substitution not only lowers the carbon footprint of our styrenics products but also paves the way towards low-carbon styrenics.

 For our customers, this bio-attributed approach enables an easy transition from fossil to renewables as it offers a drop-in solution.
 Through this approach, we reduce the carbon footprint in our customer’s supply chain, and for them there is no compromise in performance, no product development necessary, no need to adapt technology and no new regulatory approvals needed.

-Click here to read more about how we enable a circular economy for styrenics.
+Click here to read more about how we are shaping the future with sustainable styrenics.